Creating your project

 - Line 12 adds the search path for the Antithesis Instrumentation library.

-will fail when it encounters the Rust SDK.
+cargo build will fail when it encounters the Rust SDK.

 Step 4: Deploy your build

 You’re now ready to build your project.
 If you’re building for local deployment then you’d be done here, but suppose instead you intend to send your project to Antithesis for testing.
 Antithesis will explore your software and search for violations of the properties you have defined.
+You must send us containers as described in getting started.- The executable should be included in your container.
+In this example,

 This example is simplified compared to what the full quickstart guide describes.
-Note that the function main
+Note that the function

-is the software itself.
+main is the workload and times10 is the software itself.
 There are no dependencies.
 The instrumentation symbols will go in the configuration image as stated.